-ZeroAvia’s hydrogen-powered vision for aviation nets $21.4 million from Amazon, Shell, and Bill Gates-backed fund – TechCrunch
+ZeroAvia’s hydrogen-powered vision for aviation nets $21.4 million from Amazon, Shell and Bill Gates-backed fund – TechCrunch

 “By 2050 everybody wants to be zero emission and net zero.
 [But] we are already too late.
 2050 is one vehicle lifetime away.
 The governments are going to come in and say we’re going to force the acceleration of the vehicle generation turnover,” he said.

 Miftakhov wants to be ready when that regulation happens.
-The company has signed letters of intent with operators to retrofit over 100 aircraft already.
-And has laid the groundwork for working on new types of aircrafts.
+The company has signed letters of intent with operators to retrofit more than 100 aircraft already.
+And it has laid the groundwork for working on new types of aircrafts.

-For corporate investors like Amazon who have committed to decarbonize by 2040, the innovations and industry adoption can’t happen quickly enough.
+For corporate investors like Amazon that have committed to decarbonize by 2040, the innovations and industry adoption can’t happen quickly enough.

-“Amazon created The Climate Pledge Fund to support the development of technologies and services that will enable Amazon and other companies to reach the goals of the Paris Agreement ten years early—achieving net zero carbon by 2040,” said Kara Hurst, VP Worldwide Sustainability, Amazon.
+“Amazon created The Climate Pledge Fund to support the development of technologies and services that will enable Amazon and other companies to reach the goals of the Paris Agreement ten years early — achieving net zero carbon by 2040,” said Kara Hurst, VP Worldwide Sustainability, Amazon.
 “ZeroAvia’s zero-emission aviation powertrain has real potential to help decarbonize the aviation sector, and we hope this investment will further accelerate the pace of innovation to enable zero-emission air transport at scale.”